 3.2.1.
-APPLICATION FOR ADDITIONAL LOAN FUNDING
+Additional Aid Requests due to Special Circumstances

 Reapplication for additional financial assistance, including cost of education budget increase requests, and second loan requests will not be processed until 30 days after the start of the academic year.
 Exceptions to this policy will be made on an individual basis and in compliance with federal and state regulations governing financial aid.